CHamat96/will-it-emo-night/README.md

 - Added a Text Input for users to change the name of their playlist.

 #### Current Work
-* Add the ability for users to change the order of their playlist
 * General bugfixes & testing

 ## Run Locally